JRhin/Omnibus/Econometrics/Panel Data/First Differencing Model.md

 >[!danger] First Differencing Main Issues
 >1.
 When the key explanatory variables do not vary much over time
 >2.
-When we do have sufficient time variation in the $x_{itj}$ observations FD estimation can be subject to serious biases
+When we do not have sufficient time variation in the $x_{itj}$ observations FD estimation can be subject to serious biases
 >3.
-Having more time periods generally does not reduce the inconsistency in the FD estimator when the regressors are not **strictly exogenous**
+Having more time periods generally does not reduce the inconsistency in the FD estimator when the regressors are **not strictly exogenous**
 >4.
-The FD estimator is that it can be worse than pooled OLS if one or more of the explanatory variables is subject to measurement error (*nan* values).
+The FD estimator can be worse than pooled OLS if one or more of the explanatory variables is subject to measurement error (*nan* values).
 Differencing a poorly measured regressor reduces its variation relative to its correlation with the differenced error caused by classical measurement error.